CNUClasses/dotfiles/README.md

-jjjjjjjjjI suggest you create a fork of this, so you can modify it.
+jI suggest you create a fork of this, so you can modify it.

 The approach used here is from https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/